Updated: Nov 21, 2021

 You And Me/You Are Giving Me Some Other Love

 Numero Group - ES-018

 Then there's Penny & The Quarters, whose 1970ish recording of You And Me would first be heard in the 2010 film Blue Valentine on the recommendation of Ryan Gosling.
 Numero Group would then release it as a single in 2011.
 I find the story of this track particularly fascinating as its discovery is pretty miraculous.
 The song has since been sampled, covered and used in Ikea and Oreo ads (and has almost seven million YouTube views).
+You And Me popped up again in a November 2021 L.L.
+Bean ad.
 Although with today’s technology, stuff disappearing like that will be rare, there is such an overwhelming amount of stuff being recorded that I think 50 years from now, obscure stuff will be appearing like this.
 Pretty remarkable and exciting, I think.

 Many of these artists continued performing for many years.
 The Dantes’ guitarist Dave Workman moved to San Francisco in the ‘80s and continues performing regularly at The Saloon there.
 So here we are in 2021, what some would call the post-album era.
 But I don’t think we’re quite there yet with the resurgence of vinyl and the younger generations’ recognizing the appeal of having something physical to hold, look at, and read while listening to music.
 But singles are important again, physical copies or not, as my wife Elisa Nicolas found out with her new recording.
 It is an album, but she found out a single was needed and No Answers was just released on September 30.
 I’m biased, but I think it’s pretty amazing.
 Check it out.